Siming-He/siming-he.github.io/_researches/(2) A robotic system for automated genetic manipulation and analysis of Caenorhabditis elegans on agar media.md

 ---
 name: A robotic system for automated genetic manipulation and analysis of Caenorhabditis elegans on agar media
 tools: [Computer Vision, C++, Bio Engineering]
-description: A robotic system capable of performing complex genetic manipulations and other tasks by imaging, phenotyping, and selectively transferring C. elegans on standard agar media.

 ---

 # Are we really making much progress?
 Revisiting, benchmarking, and refining heterogeneous graph neural networks